 Most small businesses will need to file an annual income tax return for their business income.
 Every business needs to file a return based on their business entity type, which can be found here.

 It’s important to note that the federal income tax is a pay-as-you-go tax, meaning that you must pay the taxes as you earn them.
-If you do not pay the federal income tax as you go or make estimated tax payments, you can pay additional taxes when you file your tax return.
+If you do not pay the federal income tax quarterly or make estimated tax payments, you can pay additional taxes when you file your tax return.

 The estimated tax is what you pay as you receive income throughout the year.
 Your income tax rate typically increases as your individual income increases.
 If you don’t pay enough of the estimated tax or make late payments, you may be charged a penalty.